m15a/fnldoc/doc/src/fnldoc/config.md

 - `inline-references` - how to handle inline references.
 Inline references are denoted with opening backtick and closed with single quote.
-Fenneldoc supports several modes to operate on inline
+Fnldoc supports several modes to operate on inline
   references:
   - `:link` - convert inline references into links to headings found in current file.